Kirchlive/SuperCode/README.md

 ## How It Works: The Pipeline Architecture

-The pipeline is a multi-stage process that transforms the source code and configurations:

-1.  **Source Ingestion:** The SuperClaude repository is included as a version-pinned **Git Submodule**.
+The pipeline is a **bootstrapper and configuration migrator**.
+Its goal is to create the necessary TypeScript boilerplate (the command skeletons) and migrate the conceptual features (like Personas) into a structured format, preparing the ground for a manual or AI-assisted implementation of the business logic in TypeScript.

+The process involves two main automated steps:

-2.  **Command Generation:** A script parses Markdown command definitions to generate TypeScript command boilerplate.
+1.  **Command Generation:** A script parses the Markdown command definitions from the `SuperClaude_Framework` submodule to generate the TypeScript command boilerplate files in `src/commands/`.
-3.  **Logic Transpilation:** The core Python logic of SuperClaude is transpiled into raw, intermediate TypeScript.
-4.  **AST-based Mapping:** The heart of the pipeline.
-It intelligently replaces calls to SuperClaude's core functions (including MCP calls) with their native OpenCode equivalents.
-5.  **Config Migration:** A parallel step parses and converts conceptual features like Personas into structured JSON manifests.
+2.  **Config Migration:** A parallel script parses conceptual features like `PERSONAS.md` and converts them into structured JSON manifests (e.g., `src/personas.json`).

-6.  **Logic Injection:** The final step injects the translated logic into the command boilerplate.
+This automated bootstrapping ensures that the OpenCode environment is perfectly set up to inherit the intelligence of the SuperClaude Framework.
+The subsequent implementation of the core logic within the generated files is a manual or AI-assisted task for Phase 3.

-For a deep dive, see the [**ARCHITECTURE.md**](../ARCHITECTURE.md).
+For a deep dive into the project's design, see the [**ARCHITECTURE.md**](../ARCHITECTURE.md).

 ## Getting Started